rasta-mouse/TikiTorch/README.md

 ## Usage

 The C# is included here if you want to compile the DLL and run it through DotNetToJScript yourself.
+I use custom Resource files for DotNetToJScript to generate the included templates, so your output will look different (though the base64 serialzed object should be the same).

-Otherwise, simply take the pre-made `TikiTorch_x64.js` / `TikiTorch_x86.js` templates and replace `var targetProcess` and `var encodedShellcode` with your desired values.
+Otherwise, simply take the pre-made templates and replace `var tp` and `var sc` with your desired values.
+Where `tp` = target process to spawn and `sc` = base64 encoded shellcode.

 TikiTorch works with `x86` & `x64` architectures and `staged` & `stageless` payloads.